-CRS 18-8-102 is the Colorado law that defines obstructing government operations as intentionally impairing or hindering a public servant through the use – or threatened use – of violence, force, or physical interference.
-Obstruction of government operations is a class 3 misdemeanor, carrying up to 6 in jail and/or $50 to $750 in fines.
+Colorado CRS 18-8-102 defines the crime of obstructing government operations as intentionally impairing or hindering a public servant through the use – or threatened use – of violence, force, or physical interference.
+A conviction a class 3 misdemeanor punishable by up to 6 in jail and/or $50 to $750 in fines.

 - Threatening to hurt a city council member’s family if he holds a referendum,